LisaCBrown/LisaLearnsGit/README.md

 ### LisaLearnsGit ###
 Test repository for learning Git and GitHub.
 Following instructions provided by Steve.
 The following information was provided by Steve.
+Changing this file to have something to commit.

 # test-cdss-git-training-repo #